Shares in Danish cannabis oil firm StenoCare to debut on Friday

 Cannabis is also attracting the interest of consumer products companies.

-Canada last week became only the second country in the world after Uruguay to fully legalise cannabis, with the lead up to that move prompting drinks firms such as Constellation Brands , Molson Coors and Heineken to look into cannabis-infused drinks.
+Canada last week became only the second country in the world after Uruguay to fully legalize cannabis, with the lead up to that move prompting drinks firms such as Constellation Brands (STZ.N), Molson Coors (TAP.N) and Heineken (HEIN.AS) to look into cannabis-infused drinks.

 StenoCare, founded last year by CEO Thomas Skovlund Schnegelsberg and Chief Operating Officer Soren Kjaer, priced its IPO at 8.80 crowns per share, valuing the company at 59.7 million crowns.